nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![ParserOverviewSequenceDiagram](images/ParserSequenceDiagram0.png)

+> :information_source: **Note:** The borders of the Sequence Diagram may look cut-off due to PlantUML limitations.
+> No necessary information has been omitted due to it.

 How the `Parser` component is used:

 1. When the `Commands` component receives a user input, `parseKeyword()` is called upon to parse the type of command to